d2much2/WarehouseTracker-1/replit.md

 - Lucide React for consistent iconography
 - cmdk for command palette functionality
 - papaparse for CSV parsing and generation

+**Progressive Web App (PWA):**
+- Web app manifest (`manifest.json`) with app metadata, icons, and theming
+- Service worker (`service-worker.js`) for offline caching and navigation fallback
+- App icons in 192x192 and 512x512 sizes for installation on mobile and desktop
+- Production-only service worker registration to avoid dev environment conflicts
+- Navigation fallback to cached index.html for offline SPA routing
+- iOS and Android meta tags for proper mobile app behavior

 **Build & Development:**
 - TypeScript strict mode enabled